top of page

 I remember a CEO to whom I mentioned the idea of "CEO Trauma" at a coaching conference years ago (I had a different name for it then).
 She laughed at the idea and said it couldn't possibly be real.
 Later over dinner she un-ironically pulled me aside to talk about suicide rates of CEOs.

-Based on years of working with traumatized leaders in various capacities, there is no doubt in my mind that Leadership Trauma is real.
-And that we need to discuss it.
+Based on years of working with leaders in various crises, there is no doubt in my mind that Leadership Trauma - at least for some - is real and that we need to discuss it.

 First, let's look at how some psychologists describe the feeling of chronic trauma: